aeshna-cyanea/homm3-planner/README.md

 hashed file under `dist/assets/`, and generates `dist/third-party-licenses.md`.
 Use `npm run preview` to inspect the production build locally.

-The interface is written in SolidJS and strict TypeScript.
+The interface is written in SolidJS TypeScript.
 Its source is split by responsibility:

 - `src/types.ts` defines the creature data and planner-state shapes.